MatheusLasserre/lass-ui/README.md

 #### - Provide a way to easily toggle between dark and light mode.
 #### - Bring the boredom of making Tables, Forms, Inputs, etc. as close do zero as possible.
 #### - Make so you can tweak everything by some prop or config, idk, so you don't have to fear being unable to do something because of the library.

+Reminders(for myself):
+- Make it so it's easily replaceable in the future.
+Without lock-in.
+- Make a lazy script that will include generated CSS variables.